tobyab/tobyab/README.md

-Hello! 👋  I’m Toby.
+👋 I’m Toby.
 I'm a tech obsessed nerd who specializes in web development, AI development, app development and IT security.

 The main languges I use are Python, Go, CSS, HTML, Javascript and Swift.